Updating Katz centrality by counting walks: Motivation

 \section{Motivation}

-Katz centrality is one of the most popular walk-based centrality indices in network science~\cite{Katz_original_article,Estrada_CN_2011,Newman_Networks_2010}.
-This measure's popularity is due to its interpretability in terms of walks around a graph, but also to the easiness of its computation~\cite{matrix_functions_networks_Benzi_Boito, noferini2024efficient}.
-Indeed, Katz centrality can be expressed as the solution to a (usually sparse) linear system, an extensively studied problem that is accompanied by a well-developed set of numerical linear algebra software libraries; see, e.g., \cite{bertaccini2018iterative,davis2006direct,saad2003iterative} and references therein.
+Katz centrality is one of the most popular centrality indices in network science~\cite{Katz_original_article,Estrada_CN_2011,Newman_Networks_2010}, { which has successfully been applied to a wide range of problems, such as, for example, the identification of potential disease genes in protein-interaction networks \cite{katz_like_centrality_and_genes} or the optimization of artificial neural networks \cite{pruning_neural_networks_with_katz}.} This measure's popularity is due to its interpretability in terms of walks around a graph but also to the easiness of its computation~\cite{matrix_functions_networks_Benzi_Boito, noferini2024efficient}.
+Indeed, Katz centrality can be expressed as the solution to a (usually sparse) linear system, an extensively studied problem that is accompanied by a well-developed set of numerical linear algebra software libraries; see, e.g., \cite{bertaccini2018iterative,davis2006direct,saad2003iterative} and references therein. { Moreover, Katz centrality can be easily extended to the setting of dynamic networks \cite{Grindrodetall_evolving_communicability} or specialised to only consider particular types of walks \cite{grindrod2018deformed} without affecting its easiness of computation, thus making it possibly the most widely used walk-based centrality measure in the field. }